-Youth Parliament of Manitoba is one of the oldest organizations of its kind.
-The 98th session that took place just last year is especially significant – it was the first year that the Executive team had been compiled entirely of women.
-This historically significant occurrence is an opportunity for other chronicled female accomplishments to be highlighted from within YPM’s archives.
+The Youth Parliament of Manitoba is one of the oldest organizations of its kind.
+The 98th session made its mark on history as the first year that the membership elected an all-female Executive team.
+This event serves as an opportunity to acknowledge other female accomplishments from throughout YPM’s history.

-Evidence of female success in “YPMNO” became undeniable when just seven years after they first became apart of the organization, Ann Thompson became the first female Premier.
-It was an honour to have Ann Thompson visit last year to see the Executive team of the 98th Session thrive.
+The evidence of female success in YPMNO became undeniable when Ann Thompson became the first female Premier in 1979, just seven years after women were allowed into the organization.
+It was an honour to have Ann Thompson visit last year to witness her legacy carried forward by the all-female Executive team of the 98th Session.

-Today we celebrate a Youth Parliament put on through the collaboration and inclusion of all gender identities.
+Today’s Youth Parliament would not be possible without the collaboration and input of people of all gender identities.